lynxthecat/adblock-lean/README.md

 # ⚔ adblock-lean

-adblock-lean is a low maintenance (almost set and forget), powerful and ultra-efficient adblocking solution for OpenWrt that **does not mandate any external dependencies** or introduce unecessary bloat.
+adblock-lean is a low maintenance (almost set and forget), powerful and ultra-efficient adblocking solution for OpenWrt that **does not mandate any external dependencies** or introduce unnecessary bloat.
 It is  **highly optimized for RAM & CPU efficiency** during blocklist download & processing, and does not remain running in memory after execution.  adblock-lean is designed to leverage the [major rewrite of the DNS server and domain handling code](https://thekelleys.org.uk/dnsmasq/CHANGELOG) associated with dnsmasq 2.86, which drastically improves dnsmasq performance and reduces memory footprint.
 This **facilitates the use of very large blocklists even for low spec, low performance devices.**

 If you like adblock-lean and can benefit from it, then please leave a ⭐ (top right) and become a [stargazer](https://github.com/lynxthecat/adblock-lean/stargazers)!
 And feel free to post any feedback on the official OpenWrt thread [here](https://forum.openwrt.org/t/adblock-lean-set-up-adblock-using-dnsmasq-blocklist/157076).
 Thank you for your support.